-This EASY keto garlic bread recipe with almond is the best cheese stuffed garlic bread with only 4.3g of net carbs per serve.
+This EASY keto garlic bread recipe with almond flour is the best cheese stuffed garlic bread with only 4.3g of net carbs per serve.
 Plus, the recipe is gluten-free and a yeast-free option is provided, and it’s ready in less than 30 minutes for a quick side dish or appetizer to share with friends.

 Easy keto garlic bread